Best Toys & Enrichment for Pet Rat

 Physical Exercise Recommendations for Pet Rat

 Physical activity for Pet Rat should reflect their high exercise needs and Small-Medium (0.5-1.5 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Pet Rat, effective exercise includes supervised play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue looks like heavy breathing, slowing down, reluctance to continue, and lying down during activity.
 Pet Rat small animals with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Pet Rat small animals need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Pet Rat benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Pet Rat